PAIN, PRIDE AND PROGRESS: The decade shaping Joplin since the May 22, 2011 tornado

 Former U.S. president Barack Obama marked the tornado’s one-year anniversary by speaking to graduates from the Joplin High School Class of 2012.

 “America only succeeds when we all pitch in and pull together, and I’m counting on you to be leaders in that effort,” said Obama in his commencement speech.
-“Because you are from Joplin.
-And you’ve already defied the odds.”
+“Because you are from Joplin, and you’ve already defied the odds.”

 Joplin will commemorate the 10-year anniversary with a series of events this weekend, including Saturday, May 22, the exact date marking a decade since the tornado.

 The Joplin Memorial Run, canceled last year due to the COVID-19 pandemic, returns on Saturday.
 Organizers say the event honors those who died from the tornado and aims to provide hope for the Joplin community.
-CLICK HERE for more information and to register.

 Another gathering is planned for Saturday afternoon at Cunningham Park.
 An observance ceremony will mark the moment from 2011 to honor and remember the loved ones.
 Speakers will read the names of the 161 victims who died, while the remembrance ceremony will also offer a moment of prayer and music.